dinkwiz/dinkwiz.github.io/_projects/jekyll-build.md

 - Set up a Jekyll site from scratch.
 Design my own Jekyll theme, in order to learn how the site is built from the ground up.
 - Gain an understanding of all the elements that go into a Jekyll theme and in the process how to make changes to the layout design.

-#### Posts

-if category is the category of this project (project-jekyll-build) then list of posts with links to them

 posts to write

 - Jekyll the easy way